MSweetney/MSweetney/README.md

 - 👋 Hi, I’m @MSweetney
 - 👀 I’m interested in python and backend development
 - 🌱 I’m currently learning python, django, telegram-bots and SQL DBs
-- 💞️ I’m looking to collaborate on anything python web-based technologies related, be gentle i am newbie ;)
+- 💞️ I’m looking to collaborate on anything python web-based technologies related
 - 📫 How to reach me
                 you can adress me @ paulberg1984@gmail.com
 <!---